Supports of simple modules in cyclotomic Cherednik categories O: Introduction

 \subsection{Main results of this paper}

+Based on a construction from \cite{SV}, we will see that, when $k=1$, there is a level $1$ crystal structure for the algebra $\slf_\infty$ on $\Part_\ell$ such that each creation operator adds $e$ boxes to $\lambda$ and $q(\lambda)$ is the depth of $\lambda$ in this crystal, Lemma \ref{Lem:supp_Heis_cryst}.
+This crystal is a discrete analog of the Heisenberg algebra action on a higher level Fock space.
+The present paper gives the first construction of this crystal as well as a combinatorial recipe to compute it.
+Once the crystal is determined, a combinatorial formula for $q(\lambda)$ follows.

+One easy thing to observe is that the $\hat{\slf}_e$ and $\slf_\infty$-crystal commute, see Section \ref{SS_Heis_cryst}.
+So it is enough to compute the latter on the singular (=depth 0) elements for the former.
 The computation of the level 1 $\slf_\infty$-crystal consists of two parts.
-We first compute it explicitly in an {\it asymptotic chamber} and then use explicit combinatorial {\it wall-crossing bijections} to transfer to the other chambers.
+We first compute it explicitly in an {\it asymptotic chamber} and then use explicit combinatorial {\it wall-crossing bijections} to transfer it to the other chambers.

 Let us explain what we mean by chambers.
 Pick two parameters $c=(\kappa,s_1,\ldots,s_\ell)$ and $c'=(\kappa',s_1',\ldots,s_\ell')$.
-We say that $c$ and $c'$ have {\it integral difference} if $\kappa'-\kappa, \kappa's'_i-\kappa s_i$ are integers for all $i$.
-The set of parameters that have integral difference with a given one forms a lattice $\param_{\Z}:=\Z^\ell$ in the space of all parameters (this makes sense as stated when $e>1$, and there is a way to extend the definition of the lattice to $e=1$).
+We say that $c$ and $c'$ have {\it integral difference} if $\kappa'-\kappa, (h_i-h_j)-(h'_i-h_j')$ are integers for all $i,j$ (recall that the $h_i$'s are defined up to a common summand).
+The set of parameters that have integral difference with a given one forms a lattice $\param_{\Z}:=\Z^\ell$ in the space of all parameters.
 There are finitely many hyperplanes (depending on $n$) in $\mathbb{Q}\otimes_{\Z}\param_{\Z}$ that split $\param_{\Z}$ into the union of cones to be called {\it chambers}.
 The walls depend on $n$ in such a way that, as $n$ increases, we need to add more walls.
 The categories $\mathcal{O}_c$ are the same for any $c$ in a given chamber, see \cite[Section 4.2]{rouq_der}, (it is actually enough to assume that $c$ lies in an interior of a chamber).

 The most interesting case is when $\kappa$ is a rational number with denominator $e$ and $\kappa e s_1,\ldots,$ $ \kappa e s_\ell$ are all integers.
 We are going to assume this until the end of the section.
 The general case can be reduced to this one.